 Scholarship/Tuition Assistance

 Tuition fees are determined by the Board of Directors and Executive Director and reviewed on an annual basis.
 A Tuition Schedule for the current year is provided at the time of enrollment.
 The Center offers a limited amount of tuition assistance based upon income, family size, and the availability of funds.
-Assistance is available through funding by the United Way of Northwest Connecticut, Department of Social Services, School Readiness and Care4Kids.
+Assistance is available through funding by the United Way of Northwest Connecticut, Office of Early Childhood, School Readiness, and Care4Kids.
 Also, limited scholarship funds are available for children whose parents are enrolled in a program of higher education, demonstrate financial needs, and satisfy the scholarship requirements.
 Please check with the office for more information.
 If any parent has a problem with their fee, they may present their concerns, in writing, to the Executive Director to present to the Board of Directors.
 All financial information provided with regard to financial assistance is held in the strictest confidence.
-Prompt payment and current accounts are required to remain eligible for our School Readiness and DSS grants.
+Prompt payment and current accounts are required to remain eligible for our School Readiness and OEC grants.

-United Way of Northwest Connecticut Tuition Assistance:Funding is provided by the United Way of Northwest Connecticut to families enrolled full time and who are at or below 75% of the State Median Income and are not eligible for any other assistance program.
-Adjusted Gross Income from the family’s most recent IRS Form 1040 will be used to determine eligibility.
+United Way of Northwest Connecticut Tuition Assistance

+Funding is provided by the United Way of Northwest Connecticut to families enrolled who are not eligible for any other assistance program.
+Adjusted Gross Income from the family’s most recent IRS Form 1040 or current consecutive paystubs will be used to determine eligibility.
 A copy of this form must be provided as proof of income and income is verified on an annual basis.
-Families that qualify for this program will receive a $20 discount off the Center’s full rate.
+Families that qualify for this program will receive a $20 discount off their tuition rate.
 A Second Child Discount is available to full time families only.
 The first child will pay the full rate and the second child will received a $20 discount off the full rate.

+Office of Early Childhood Tuition Assistance

-Department of Social Services Tuition Assistance:Department of Social Services provides the Center with funding to assist parents with Tuition payments.
+CT Office of Early Childhood provides the Center with funding to assist parents with Tuition payments.
 Funding is provided for children who attend the Center on a full time basis and is based on a sliding scale using the family’s income and size.
-Family Fee Schedules are provided by the Department of Social Services each year.
-Eligibility is determined by using the family’s most recent IRS Form 1040.
+Family Fee Schedules are provided by the Office of Early Childhood each year.
+Eligibility is determined by using the family’s most recent IRS Form 1040 or a months’ worth of current consecutive paystubs.
 A copy of this form must be provided as proof of income and income is verified annually.
+A copy of the child’s birth certificate MUST be provided.

+School Readiness

-School Readiness:School Readiness provides the Center with funding to assist parents with Tuition payments.
+School Readiness provides the Center with funding to assist parents with Tuition payments.
 Funding is provided for children who are enrolled in the Center’s Preschool Program on a full time basis.
 Assistance is based on a sliding scale using the family’s income and size.
-Family Fee Schedules are provided by School Readiness each year.
-Eligibility is determined by using the family’s most recent IRS Form 1040 or current consecutive paystubs.
+Family Fee Schedules are provided by the Office of Early Childhood each year.
+Eligibility is determined using the family’s most recent IRS Form 1040 or current consecutive paystubs.
 Proof of income is verified twice a year.
-Families utilizing a School Readiness slot are required to have their children in the program for a minimum of 30 hours per week.
+Families will receive copies of the fee calculation form and a signed copy will be kept on file in the office.
+Families utilizing a School Readiness slot are required to have their children in the program for a minimum of 6 hours per day.
+A copy of the child’s birth certificate and proof of residency MUST be provided.